takoikatakotako/en.swiswiswift.com/content/post/2017-11-26/index.md

 +++
-title = "SwiftでUDP通信を行い、文字列を送る"
-url = "2017-11-26"
-date = "2017-11-26"
+title = "UDP communication in Swift and sending a string" url = "2017-11-26" date = "2017-11-26"
-description = "SwiftでUDP通信を行い、文字列を送る"
-tags = [
+description = "UDP communication in Swift and sending a string" tags = [
     "iOS",
 ]